skstan256/topicalGuideSort/README.md

-Functionality to sort all the scriptural references mentioned in Jesus Christ's entries in the Topical Guide (by order they appear in the scriptures).
+Functionality to sort all the scriptural references mentioned in Jesus Christ's entries in the Topical Guide (by the order they appear in the scriptures).
+For those interested in the results, here is a link to the [finished document](https://docs.google.com/document/d/1TchpGi09l5rrMYTNii9y092AnU_vsSqOGbQtqsRFR1c/edit?usp=sharing).